admister/angular-6-website/README.md

 # Angular 6 website
+Works with both angular 6 and 7, not tested with 8 yet.

 # Check out videos series on creating an angular 6 website on the link below on youtube